 How to start the DIY credit repair process?

-According to the Federal Trade Commission, the first step is to obtain your credit reports.
-You can do this for free at AnnualCreditReport.com once a year from each of the three major agencies: Equifax, Experian, and TransUnion.
-Detailed in our "Obtain Credit Reports" section analysis, having reports from all agencies gives a comprehensive view.
+The Federal Trade Commission says your first step is simple.
+You need to get a copy of your credit report.
+You can get this for free once a year at AnnualCreditReport.com.
+It comes from each of the three big credit agencies: Equifax, Experian, and TransUnion.
+We went over this in our “Obtain Credit Reports” section.
+Having reports from all three agencies gives a complete picture.

 Steps for disputing inaccuracies on a credit report?